 At the Dinizulu Law Group, Ltd. in Chicago, our lawyers promptly investigate your car accident.
 Consulting with our experienced IL car accident lawyers immediately following an accident involving severe injury or a death can greatly improve your chances of receiving compensation.
 Often times within the first week following a car accident important physical evidence is lost and witnesses become unavailable.

-You should also talk to our car accident lawyers before speaking to insurance investigators or adjusters, or before giving recorded or written statements to anyone, including anyone at the scene of the accident.
-Our Chicago area car accident lawyers can also help make arrangements with your health care providers to defer payment until you receive compensation for your injuries.
+You should also talk to our Chicago car accident lawyers before speaking to insurance investigators or adjusters, or before giving recorded or written statements to anyone, including anyone at the scene of the accident.
+Our car accident lawyers in Chicago can also help make arrangements with your health care providers to defer payment until you receive compensation for your injuries.

 The lawyers with the Dinizulu Law Group, Ltd. offer home and hospital visits for anyone seriously injured in a car accident if requested.
 While most cases are settled before trial, our Chicago car accident lawyers can and will go to trial if necessary to protect you and your loved ones.
 Contact us to discuss your case.